Skincare Routine: The 4 Rules for Adding a Product

 2

-If there is no reaction such as redness, irritation, itching, dryness or even hives in the following days, the product can be safely used all over the face as well.
-Nevertheless, be careful around delicate areas such as the eye contour or lip contour.
-If the product did not cause any reaction on the test area, it could still irritate these areas, which have a thinner epidermal layer and are therefore more prone to irritation.
+If there is no reaction such as redness, irritation, itching, dryness or even puffiness in the following days, the product can be safely used all over the face.
+Nevertheless, be careful around delicate areas such as the Eye Contour or the lip contour.
+Even if the product did not cause any reaction on the test area, it may still irritate these areas, which have a thinner layer of the epidermis and are therefore more prone to irritation.

 • Watch out for Skin Purging